How much should I have in savings? Average savings by age

 “The rule of thumb is that when you’re working age, you should have enough cash in an easy access account to cover three to six month’s worth of essential spending,” she says.

-The size of this fund will, however, depend on what individuals consider ‘essential spending’ and your personal life conditions.
-Coles adds: “If, for example, there are a number of people relying on your income, and you have had health problems in the past or your income is variable, you’ll probably feel more comfortable holding more [in easy access savings].”
+The size of this pot will depend on what you consider ‘essential spending’ and your personal life conditions.
+Coles explains: “If, for example, there are a number of people relying on your income, and you have had health problems in the past or your income is variable, you’ll probably feel more comfortable holding more [in easy access savings].”

 When should I start saving?